Yevgeny Prigozhin: Conflict with Russian Ministry of Defense

 Family members of Russian Defense Minister Sergei Shoigu became an object of mockery by Yevgeny Prigozhin.
 On 20 February 2023, in his address to the Ministry of Defense, Prigozhin said, "I am not poking you in the nose with the fact that you sit down to breakfast, lunch and dinner from gold dishes, and send your daughters, granddaughters and dogs on vacation in Dubai.
 Not embarrassed by anything.
 At a time when a Russian soldier is dying at the front.
-I'm just asking – give me ammunition!".
+I'm just asking—give me ammunition!".
 In May 2023, Prigozhin spoke out again about the Shoigu family: "Shoigu's son-in-law walks around shaking his buttocks, meaning his buttocks, and his daughter opens the Kronstadt forts.
 Did you earn money for these forts?!
 You spend your money on these forts?
 Spend it on fucking ammunition.
 And when the Minister of Defense shakes his little daughter and shakes some motherfucker who's a blogger, and also bends his fingers that he doesn't like the special operation...
 We didn't come up with this special operation, but we took a visor and said: "If we went to fuck with our neighbors, we should fuck all the way".
 Prigozhin condemned the luxurious lifestyle of the children of Russia's top officials and in particular singled out Shoigu's son-in-law Alexey Stolyarov for not joining the Russian army.
 Prigozhin complained that "the children of the elites smother themselves with creams and show this on Instagram, YouTube and so on, while ordinary people's kids return home torn apart in zinc-lined coffins".

 Prigozhin intensified his rhetoric against the Ministry of Defence in April.
 In May 2023, he said: "We have been put on an artificial shortage of ammunition that is in storage.
 We were receiving no more than 30% of our needs.
 So our losses were much higher than they should have been, but we were getting ahead.
 A month ago they stopped giving us ammunition, and we're getting no more than 10%".
 On 5 May 2023, Prigozhin announced that, due to a lack of ammunition, his fighters would leave Bakhmut on 10 May 2023 and hand over their positions to units of the Russian Defense Ministry if they did not receive more ammunition.
 Prigozhin published a video in which he shouted with a face distorted with anger against the bodies of the murdered Wagnerites: "Now listen to me, bitches, these are somebody's fathers and somebody's sons.
 And those scum who don't give ammunition, bitch, will eat their guts in hell.
-We have a 70% ammunition shortage.
-Shoigu, Gerasimov, where the fuck is the ammunition?
-Look at them, bitches".
+We have a shortage of ammunition - 70%!
+Shoigu!
+Gerasimov!
+Where the fuck is the ammunition?!
+Look at them, bitches"!
 Prigozhin said to the Russian military commanders: "You sit in expensive clubs, your children enjoy life, you make videos on YouTube.
 You think that you are the masters of this life, and that you have the right to dispose of their lives".